What is Life Insurance?

 First and foremost, life insurance offers peace of mind.
 In the event of your death, your dependants will receive a lump sum, allowing them to pay off debts, such as your mortgage and plan for the future.

-In this guide, we'll answer the key question "what is life insurance," along with many other queries, to help you make an informed decision about your life insurance needs.
+In this guide, we'll answer the key question "what is life insurance," along with many other queries, to help you make an informed decision about your life insurance quote.

 Do I need life insurance?